weizhi-luo/udacity-data-engineer-capstone-project/README.md

 date_time ||--o{ ecmwf_forecast : value_date_time
 ```

+## Data Warehouse
+[Amazon Redshift](https://aws.amazon.com/redshift/) is used in this project for data warehouse.

+After creating an instance of Redshift, SQL scripts presented in [repository](https://github.com/weizhi-luo/udacity-data-engineer-capstone-project/tree/main/aws_redshift) should be executed following numerical order to create schemas and dimension and fact tables.

 ## ETL Pipeline
 The ETL pipeline is implemented by Apache Airflow.
 There are nine dags set up: